ergo-services/ergo/docs/networking/network-stack.md

 The dialing node opens additional TCP connections using a shortened join handshake (skips full authentication since the first connection already authenticated).
 These connections join the pool, forming a single logical connection with multiple physical TCP links.

 Multiple connections enable parallel message delivery.
 Each message goes to a connection based on the sender's identity, and the receiving side creates multiple receive queues per TCP connection for concurrent processing.
-This two-level mechanism -- sender-side link selection and receiver-side queue routing -- preserves per-sender message ordering while enabling parallelism across different senders.
+This two-level mechanism (sender-side link selection and receiver-side queue routing) preserves per-sender message ordering while enabling parallelism across different senders.
 For details on how ordering works, including the `KeepNetworkOrder` flag and when to disable it, see [Message Ordering](network-transparency.md#message-ordering).

 ### Software Keepalive